pronunciationcenter/pronunciation.center/README.md

 # pronunciation.center
-pronunciation.center is platform that intend to gather material about English pronunciation.
+http://pronunciation.center is platform that intend to gather material about English pronunciation.